 Compensation of the NEOs of the Corporation is reviewed annually by the Compensation Committee, which makes its recommendations to the Board.
 The Corporation evaluates its direct compensation levels (base salary plus short-term incentive and long-term incentives) and performs high-level analyses of the short and long-term design practices relative to the competitive market.
-Specifically, the practices of the following peer group companies (the "Peer Group") are reviewed annually to generally ensure that the practices of the Corporation remain aligned with the current size and scope of the Corporation's operations:
+In the 2023 financial year, the Company identified the peer group companies (the "Peer Group"), whose compensation practices are reviewed annually to generally ensure that the practices of the Corporation remain aligned with the current size and scope of the Corporation's operations: